Cards encapsulate related content into a distinct, bordered frame with an optional header, providing clear visual hierarchy for your documentation.

 Asynchronous Generation

-The docmd core engine utilizes a non-blocking I/O pipeline, enabling the generation of thousands of pages in milliseconds.
+The core engine uses a non-blocking I/O pipeline, generating thousands of pages in milliseconds.

-Cards can house any standard Markdown elements, including syntax-highlighted code and call-to-action buttons.
+Cards accept any standard Markdown, including code blocks and buttons.

-Prepare your documentation for a global audience using our built-in i18n support.
+Prepare your documentation for a global audience using the built-in i18n support.

 ```bash